 All About Canadian Corporations

-A corporation is the most common form of business organization.
+A Canadian corporation is the most common form of business organization.
 It is a registered separate legal entity that can be operated by one or more persons.
 A corporation has its own tax obligations and must file its own income tax return called a T2 return.
 In spite of the rigorous governance, the corporation has several advantages, including various tax benefits, as well as its ability to continue in perpetuity and to shield the liability of its officers, directors and shareholders from the liability of the corporation.

 Separate Legal Entity, Limiting Liability of Owners

-A corporation is a legal entity separate in law from its owners and can own property, carry on business, possess rights, and incur liabilities.
+A Canadian corporation is a legal entity separate in law from its owners and can own property, carry on business, possess rights, and incur liabilities.
 Although the shareholders own the corporation through their ownership of shares, they do not own the property belonging to the corporation, and the rights and liabilities of the corporation are not the rights and liabilities of the shareholders.

 If a business venture involves a great deal of risk, it is preferable to incorporate the business so as to isolate and protect the owner’s personal assets from corporate creditors and/or lawsuits.
 Sole proprietors are liable to the full extent of their personal assets for the liabilities of their businesses, whereas a shareholder’s liability to creditors of the corporation is limited to the amount of the shareholder’s investment.
-Director’s are not liable at all (except where the Director engages in fraud).
+Directors are not liable at all (except where the Director engages in fraud).

 Multiple Owners and Ease of Change of Ownership

-Corporations can potentially have an unlimited number of different owners.
+Canadian corporations can potentially have an unlimited number of different owners.
 If the business has or is planning on having a number of owners, incorporation is preferable.
 It is also easier to transfer ownership in the business, as all the owners may simply sell their shares to another shareholder or sell them back to the Corporation.
 It is also easier to pass on the business to one’s next generation.

 Because corporations are distinct legal entities they enjoy perpetual existence.
 Partnerships and proprietorships cease to exist upon the death of a partner or the owner of a business.
 This can lead to undue hardship on the business at the time of death and the extreme difficulty of transferring the business to one’s next generation.
 In distinction, a corporation has a continual life of its own in spite of a death of shareholder/director of the incorporation.
 Therefore, substantial estate planning benefits result from this aspect of incorporation.